 Dick Sabot, Ethan’s mentor and my indirect benefactor (without Dick, Tripod would never have been born), had passed suddenly due to a heart attack.
 My heart dropped a few inches in my chest.
 While I can’t say I had the pleasure to work closely or develop a strong personal relationship with Dick, the man was inspiring on numerous levels.

 More than anything, I remember Dick as a generous person.
-I can’t tell you how many times he opened his Oblong Road home to “the kids” of Tripod (we were all 20 – 35 years old, living and working in a 3,000 person town with a limited social scene), throwing pool parties and backyard barbeques.
+He’d open his Oblong Road home to “the kids” of Tripod—we were all 20 – 35 years old, living and working in a 3,000 person town with a limited social scene—throwing pool parties and backyard barbeques.
 Dick was refined, but he was also extremely laid back.

 My condolences to the Sabot family; blood and otherwise.

-Back in 1999, I found myself living in the northwestern corner of Massachusetts, working in an area tagged as Silicon Village.
-Yes, it was a little premature, just like its cousin Silicon Forest in Portland and its big brother, Silicon Alley in NYC, but the dot-com era was booming and the entrepreneurial spirit had caught both Williamstown and North Adams square in the heart.
+Back in 1999, I found myself living in the northwestern corner of Massachusetts, working in an area that some called Silicon Village.
+Yes, the nickname was a little premature, similar to its cousin Silicon Forest in Portland, but the dot-com era was booming and the entrepreneurial spirit had caught Williamstown and North Adams square in the heart.

 It was an exciting time.

 Tripod (the company I joined) had just been purchased by Lycos (or as the long-timers liked to refer to them; the Death Star) for more than $50 million dollars.
-The young, personal web site building company and online community had made it to the big time; now one more trophy brand in Bob Davis‘ portal empire.
+The young, personal web page building company and online community had made it to the big time as one more trophy brand in Bob Davis‘ portal empire.

-But Tripod didn’t start off as a personal publishing website; they flicked on the converted cable factory lights with the intent to provide advice for college students and post-graduates in print and on the internet, while the resume engine and online community all came later.
+But Tripod didn’t start off as a personal publishing domain.
+When the founding team flicked on the lights within the converted cable factory that served as HQ, the intent was to build a business to provide advice for college students and postgraduates, both in print and on the internet.
 DeWitt Clinton, a Williams student and Tripod programming intern in 1996 tells it like this:

 In the beginning—and this tension carried on for years—Tripod was a content company that just happened to use the Internet.
 (Recall that they also had a magazine and a book published.)
 Thanks to some clever people like Jeff Vander Clute and Nate Kurz, a few useful ‘Tools For Life’ such as the Resume Builder, were built.
 These applications were an interesting synthesis of ideas from the designer(s), editors and programmers.